-The current publication—Werner Seligmann: The Poetics of Architecture and Space—is an example of POD (print on demand) publishing, but taken to the highest level possible, and demonstrating that desktop publishing can in fact be a viable alternative for those who simply don't have the resources or time or stamina to deal with a name publisher.
+The top two publications—Werner Seligmann: The Poetics of Architecture and Space and A Visitors' Center for the Frank Lloyd Wright Gordon House—are examples of POD (print on demand) publishing, but taken to the highest level possible, and demonstrating that desktop publishing can in fact be a viable alternative for those who simply don't have the resources or time or stamina to deal with a name publisher.

 As for the expertise it takes to manage a book through the complicated publication process, I consider myself more of a problem solver than an architect; although my architectural training prepared me for all kinds of activities related to graphic design and publishing: